getsandbox/getsandbox.github.io/_posts/2014-05-14-unit-testing-with-spring.md

     }
 }
 ~~~
-{: .language-java}

 This is just a brief introduction to getting started with unit-testing Camel Components in Spring.
-In the coming weeks we'll build on this and demonstrate how we test complex components involvingn routing.
+In the coming weeks we'll build on this and demonstrate how we test complex components with routing.